HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ## Units

-In CSS, there are a lot of different ways to achieve the same visual result -- using different unit types (i.e. `rem` vs `px` vs `em` vs `ch` or `cm` even!) is one of them.
+In CSS, there are a lot of different ways to achieve the same visual result -- using different unit types (i.e. `rem` vs `px` vs `em` vs `ch` or `cm` even!).
 So which unit types are most popular?

 $ of sites using given units
 <side-by-side bar chart of 02_07b for desktop and mobile>

 ### Length and Sizing

-Unsurpsiginly, `px` is the most used unit type, with about 95% of web pages using pixels in some form or another (this could be element sizing, font size, etc).
+Unsurprisingly, `px` is the most used unit type, with about 95% of web pages using pixels in some form or another (this could be element sizing, font size, etc).
 However, the `em` unit is almost as popular, with about 90% usage.
 This is over 2x more popular than the `rem` unit, which has only 40% frequency in web pages.
 If you're wondering what the difference is, `em` is based on the parent font-size, while `rem` is based on the base font size set to the page.
 It doesn't change per-component like `em` could, but it does allow for adjustment of all spacing evenly.

 When it comes to units based on physical space, the `q` unit (1 quarter of a millimeter, or 1/40 of 1cm) is the most commonly used by far, with 22.46% on mobile and 15.13% on desktop.
 We knew about these types of units (`mm`, `in`, `cm`, etc.), specifically useful for print stylesheets, but didn't even know the `q` unit existed until this survey!
 Did you?